QuizandSurveyMaster/quiz_master_next/readme.txt

 8. Example Quiz With Styling

 == Changelog ==

+= 3.7.1 (December 9, 2014) =
+ * Added Ability To Schedule A Timeframe That The Quiz Is Active In
+ * Developers: Moved Alert Class Inside Main Class
+ * Developers: Created New Quiz Creator Class

 = 3.6.1 (December 2, 2014) =
  * Add Separate Social Network Text Templates